 b.
 High Performance Liquid Chromatography/ High Pressure Liquid Chromatography (HPLC)

 HPLC is a chromatographic technique widely used in drug-excipient compatibility studies by quantitative estimation of test samples that have been subjected to isothermal stress testing (IST).
-This method of analysis is based on mechanisms of adsorption, partition and ion exchange, depending on the nature of stationary phase used.
+This method of analysis is based on mechanisms of adsorption, partition and ion exchange, depending on the nature of the stationary phase used.
 In HPLC, a liquid mobile phase is pumped under high pressure through the stationary phase (a stainless-steel column packed with tiny particles with a diameter of 3 to 10 micron).
 A small volume of the test sample is loaded onto the head stainless-steel column via a loop valve.
 Separation of a sample mixture occurs according to the relative lengths of time spent by its components in the stationary phase.
 Column effluent can be monitored with a variety of flow-through device/detector that measures the amount of the separated components.
 HPLC results that show a percentage loss similar to the control (drug considered individually) indicate no interaction between drug and the excipients and vice versa.

 Advantages of High-performance liquid chromatography